 Frontiers in Pediatrics is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Pediatrics welcome submission of the following article types: Case Report, Clinical Study Protocol, Clinical Trial, Correction, Editorial, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Technology Report, Book Review, Data Report, General Commentary, Specialty Grand Challenge, Systematic Review and Classification.
+The specialty sections of Frontiers in Pediatrics welcome submission of the following article types: Case Report, Clinical Study Protocol, Clinical Trial, Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Systematic Review, Book Review, Data Report, General Commentary, Specialty Grand Challenge, Technology Report, Protocols, Classification and Policy Brief.

 When submitting a manuscript to Frontiers in Pediatrics, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.